The Fascinating History of the Audi Logo Design

 Diesel Emissions Scandal

-In 2015, Audi had to confront revelations that it had installed emission-cheating software on its diesel engines.
+In 2015, Audi had to confront revelations that it had installed software to cheat emissions tests on its diesel engines.

-- Many questioned whether the blow to their credibility should prompt the redesigning of the Audi logo altogether.
+- Many questioned whether the blow to their credibility should prompt the redesign of the Audi logo altogether.

 - However, Audi clarified they would retain the four-ring badge, which “stands for integrity, quality…”

-Through ups and downs, Audi sticks with the four rings to represent their ethos authentically.
+Through ups and downs, Audi sticks with the four rings to authentically represent its ethos.

 Why The Rings Still Resonate